montagejs/montage/packages/frb/README.md

 -   `property`: corresponds to observing a property named by the right argument of the left argument.
+-   `get`: corresponds to observing the value for a key in a collection.
--   `map`: the left is the input, the right is an expression to observe on each element of the input.
+-   `mapBlock`: the left is the input, the right is an expression to observe on each element of the input.
+-   `filterBlock`: the left is the input, the right is an expression to determine whether the result is included in the output.
+-   `sortedBlock`: the left is the input, the right is a relation on each value of the input on which to compare to determine the order.
+-   `map`: the left is the input, the right is a function that accepts a value and returns the mapped result for each value of the input.
+-   `filter` (TODO): the left is the input, the right is a function that accepts a value and returns whether to include that value in the output.
+-   `sorted` (TODO): the left is the input, the right is a function that accepts a value and returns a value to compare to determine the order of the sorted output.
 -   `tuple`: has any number of arguments, each an expression to observe in terms of the source value.
+-   `view`: the arguments are the input, the start position, and the length of the sliding window to view from the input.
+The input may correspond to any ranged content collection, like an array or sorted set.

 For all operators, the "args" property are operands.
 The node types for unary operators are: